Amanda Callenberg

 IBS nutritionist supporting people with IBS caused by stress and anxiety

+My name is Amanda.
 I work primarily with people whose IBS, bloating and reflux worsen during stress or anxiety, and who feel stuck despite trying diets or protocols.
 Together, we explore what is driving their gut–nervous system cycle so digestion can become calmer and more predictable again.

 While digestive health is my specialty, my training in nutritional therapy allows me to work across the wider functional medicine picture, including hormones, immune health, blood sugar regulation, nutrient status and nervous system support.

-My role is to create a path that feels clear, simple and manageable, while also offering tools to reduce stress and tension in the body.
 Together, we work towards restoring internal balance and creating the conditions for long-term gut health and resilience.

 My work is trauma-informed, meaning it recognises how stress, past experiences, and the nervous system can influence physical symptoms.
 It is paced gently, particularly for sensitive or overwhelmed systems.